Meet the Board

 I live in Durham and am married to a mountain biking football playing Software Architect and we have an eight year old daughter whose currently into ballet and running.

-Originally from West Yorkshire I have lived and worked in Co Durham for the last 30 years,currently reside in Chester le Street.
+Originally from West Yorkshire I have lived and worked in Co Durham for the last 30 years, I currently reside in Chester le Street.

-I work as a Strategic Commissioning Manager with Durham County Council Adult Services, responsible for Mental Health, Learning Disability, Autism and Prison social care services, having previously worked for 20 years in Children's Services in a range of roles as a social worker and manager.
+Before retiring I worked as a Strategic Commissioning Manager with Durham County Council Adult Services, responsible for Mental Health, Learning Disability, Autism and Prison social care services, having previously worked for 20 years in Children's Services in a range of roles as a social worker and manager.

 My interest in sport has always been there, due to my father, who shared his love for sports and the outdoors and his philosophy regarding all sports, aspiring to excellence through competition and teamwork, but always encouraging and supporting everyone at whatever level or standard.
 So, I am a life-long Leeds Utd supporter and love both rugby league and rugby union, played and now watch both codes.
 I have also been a keen cyclist since student days and have been lucky enough to cycle in many countries around the world, having organised many trips away with friends.
 I took up running seriously when I moved to Durham and have been a very active member of Elvet Striders for all of its 30 years, so have experienced the trials and tribulations of volunteering in sport from a number of perspectives, including as captain, chairperson and social secretary.